wilford-c/wilford-c/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Full Stack Web Development
+- C# Development: Deepening my understanding of C# to prepare for certification and explore web development possibilities with Blazor C#.
   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.